 With the huge impact of reviews on decision-making, your Google Maps marketing strategy should include monitoring your reviews proactively.
 Being proactive means responding to your reviews in a timely manner.
 If there’s any negative review, address the concern immediately and write in a tone that best represents your brand’s personality.
 More often, if you address the concern, even an unhappy customer can turn out to be one of your loyal clients.

-Moreover, as Google factors in the quality and quantity of customer reviews in Google Maps rankings, it’s a good idea to start planning how to get more quality reviews.
+Moreover, as Google factors in the quality and quantity of customer reviews in Google business rankings, it’s a good idea to start planning how to get more quality reviews.
 Here are some tips that you could use:

 Get more reviews by simply asking customers for their honest feedback.
 Generally, happy customers are willing to take a few minutes of their time to leave reviews.